istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 A common symptom of this is for the load balancer health checks to succeed while real traffic fails.

-## Unchanged envoy filter configuration suddenly stops working
+## Unchanged Envoy filter configuration suddenly stops working

 An `EnvoyFilter` configuration that specifies an insert position relative to another filter can be very fragile because, by default, the order of evaluation is based on the creation time of the filters.